mcale6/dr_sasa_python/README.md

   - Simple SASA

-  - Generic SASA (chain-based analysis; use this for dimeric protein-protein interactions)
+  - Generic SASA (chain-based analysis)

-  - Decoupled SASA (independent contributions)
+  - Decoupled SASA (independent contributions of chains, masks non-selected chains)

 ## In Development
 - Currently values are 2% off from the original code.
 Unclear where discrepancy is coming from.